wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 next year we should exceed that goal.

+Revenue is great and all but kind of useless information without are profit margin.
+We have averaged around 20% profit margin over the past two years.
+This year we were averaging in the mid to high 20s before we hit a lull at the end of Novemeber.

 ### The Negative Stuff

 Let's get the negative stuff out of the way first so we can focus on positives